 So what does this mean in plain English?
-The intended purpose of a HSA is to allow you to pay for medical expenses tax-free.
-Additionally, a HSA allows you to invest money in stocks or other funds similar to how you would invest money in a 401k or individual retirement account (IRA).
+The intended purpose of an HSA is to allow you to pay for medical expenses tax-free.
+An HSA allows you to invest money in stocks or other funds, similar to how you would invest money in a 401k or individual retirement account (IRA).
 That money is then available to use for qualified medical expenses.

-The tax benefits of a HSA are significant.
-When HSA dollars are used for qualified medical expenses, the tax benefits are even better than a 401k or IRA.
-With a 401k or IRA you have to choose if you’d prefer your dollars to be taxed up front (Roth) or on the back-end (Traditional).
-HSA’s provide triple-tax benefits, which means you can invest in your HSA with pre-tax dollars, grow those dollars tax-free, and withdraw tax-free when used for qualified medical expenses.
+The tax benefits of an HSA are significant.
+When HSA dollars are used for qualified medical expenses, the tax benefits are better than a 401k or IRA.
+With a 401k or IRA, you have to choose if you’d prefer your dollars to be taxed upfront (Roth) or on the back end (Traditional).
+HSAs provide triple-tax benefits, which means you can invest in your HSA with pre-tax dollars, grow those dollars tax-free, and withdraw tax-free when used for qualified medical expenses.

-Since the out of pocket maximum is only $6,000 per year, it would cap pretty quickly if a serious medical situation happened.
-However, there are frequent payments until we hit that $6,000 threshold and especially until we meet our $2,600 annual deductible.
+Since the out-of-pocket maximum is only $6,000 per year, it would cap pretty quickly if a severe medical situation happened.
+However, there are frequent payments until we hit that $6,000 threshold and meet our $2,600 annual deductible.

-How to Maximize the Benefits of a HSA
+How to Maximize the Benefits of an HSA

-Hopefully you are still tracking with me.
-You may be wondering, if I have a higher deductible plan and therefore have to pay more money out of pocket, how will the investments in my HSA ever grow?
+Hopefully, you are still tracking with me.
+But, you may be wondering, if I have a higher deductible plan and therefore have to pay more out of pocket, how will the investments in my HSA ever grow?

-This is our second year with a HSA and we’ve funded the maximum amount each year ($7,100 in 2020; $7,200 in 2021).
-Last year whenever we had a medical expense we used money from our HSA to pay the bills.
-Our medical expenses ended up being about $3,000 and I’ll admit it was really nice to just make that payment from the HSA and not worry about it.
-The downside though is that $3,000 is now out of the HSA and cannot be invested and grow tax-free over potentially several decades.
+This is our second year with an HSA; we’ve funded the maximum amount each year.
+Last year, whenever we had a medical expense, we used money from our HSA to pay the bills.
+Our medical expenses were about $3,000, and I’ll admit it was nice to make that payment from the HSA and not worry about it.
+The downside is that $3,000 is now out of the HSA and cannot be invested and grow tax-free over several decades.

-This year we decided not to pay our medical bills from our HSA funds.
-This is where the magic of a HSA comes into play.
-Last month we received a bill for $1,200.
+This year, we decided not to pay our medical bills from our HSA funds.
+This is where the magic of an HSA comes into play.
+Last month, we received a bill for $1,200.
 One option would have been to pay that bill using money already in our HSA.
-However, this year we started paying any bills out of pocket from our savings.
-Therefore, since we aren’t pulling that $1,200 out of our HSA it can continue to grow tax-free for decades until we reach retirement.
+However, this year, we started paying bills out of pocket from our savings.
+Therefore, since we aren’t pulling that $1,200 out of our HSA, it can grow tax-free for decades until we retire.

-Even better, since we saved the $1,200 receipt, we can pull that money out of the HSA tax-free at any point.
-If we pull out sooner rather than later we’ll miss out on the growth over the years, but it’s still nice to have the ability to have access to that money tax-free if necessary.
-We save all of our qualified medical expense receipts in a Google Drive document.
+Since we saved the $1,200 receipt, we can pull that money out of the HSA tax-free at any point.
+Of course, if we pull out sooner rather than later, we’ll miss out on the growth over the years, but it’s still nice to have the ability to have access to that money tax-free if necessary.
+We save our qualified medical expense receipts in a Google Drive document.

-Therefore, of the $10,000 currently in our HSA, we have medical receipts totalling about $3,000 that we could pull out at any time without penalty.
-The plan is to let that money grow for several years, but it’s also nice to know we have access to that money if needed.
-It essentially becomes another emergency fund that we hope to never use but is assuring to know it’s there.
+Therefore, of the $10,000 currently in our HSA, we have medical receipts totaling about $3,000 that we could pull out at any time without penalty.
+The plan is to let that money grow for several years, but it’s also nice to know we can access it if needed.
+It essentially becomes another emergency fund that we hope never to use, but is assuring to know it’s there.

 How Much Will Our HSA Be Worth At Retirement?

-I am almost 40 years old and right now am planning to work until age 55.
-Therefore, if we assume regular contributions of about $7,500 per year for 15 years, plus an additional 10 years of growth until age 65, we’ll have accumulated about $425,000.
+I am 41 years old and am planning to work until age 55.
+Therefore, assuming regular contributions of about $7,500 per year for 15 years, plus an additional ten years of growth until age 65, we’ll have accumulated about $425,000.
 This assumes a 7% interest rate.
-Given that we are getting a late start in life with our HSA, there isn’t as much time for compounding.
+Since we are getting a late start in life with our HSA, there isn’t as much time for compounding.

 Steps to Set Up Your HSA for Retirement

-Using a HSA to fund retirement is a personal decision.
-While this is not financial advice, if you wanted to consider doing the same here are the steps you’d want to follow.
+Using an HSA to fund retirement is a personal decision.
+While this is not financial advice, if you want to consider doing the same, here are the steps you’d want to follow.

 - Step 1: Determine if your employer offers an HSA option and enroll if available.
-If you are self-employed there are also options as long as you are enrolled in a HSA-compatible health plan.
+If you are self-employed, there are also options as long as you are enrolled in an HSA-compatible health plan.

 - Step 4: Save your receipts for qualified medical expenses.
 We save all of our receipts in a simple Google Document that can be accessed through Drive.
-Saving your qualified medical receipts allows you to pull out money any time tax-free (though even better if you let your money grow over the years).
+Keeping your eligible medical receipts allows you to pull out money any time tax-free (though even better if you let your money grow over the years).

 That’s it!
-Then you just need to sit back and let your money compound.
+Then, you need to sit back and let your money compound.
 The hardest part in all of this is paying for your medical bills out of pocket.
-If you end up going with a high deductible HSA-compatible plan ensure that you know the maximum annual out of pocket that you could potentially pay in a year.
-You’ll also need to have the savings to be able to pay for any medical expenses out of pocket.
+If you end up going with a high deductible HSA-compatible plan, ensure you know the maximum annual out-of-pocket that you could potentially pay in a year.
+Of course, you’ll also need savings to pay for medical expenses out of pocket.

-Our maximum annual out of pocket with out HSA-compatible plan is $6,000.
-Therefore, going forward we will put $6,000 aside so when we pay for our medical expenses outside of our HSA it won’t sting as much.
+Our maximum annual out-of-pocket without an HSA-compatible plan is $6,000.
+Therefore, in the future, we will put $6,000 aside so that it won’t sting as much when we pay for our medical expenses outside of our HSA.

-I know this can all be a bit confusing, so if you have questions please let me know.
+I know this can all be confusing, so please let me know if you have questions.
 Thanks for reading!